Akshat-Dave20/Simple-keylogger/README.md

 > ⚠️ **DISCLAIMER**
 > This project is intended **strictly for educational purposes**, such as ethical hacking training, cybersecurity research, and penetration testing labs. **Do not use this tool on devices you do not own or have explicit permission to monitor.** Misuse can be illegal.

+This project is for educational and authorized testing purposes only.
+Do not use it on devices or systems without explicit permission.

 ---

 ## 🚀 Features